 - High-quality stabilized footage

 - The app can find a bit confusing.

 What is in the Box?

-The DJI Phantom 4 has an inner and outer box that the latter functions as a carrying case for your drone.
+The DJI Phantom 4 has an inner and outer box that later functions as a carrying case for your drone.
 The package also has sufficient room to carry two additional batteries and a tablet computer using a 7.9-inch display.